nadjet/sharetribe-aws/README.md

 2. Configure the DNS Server in your Domain Name provider dashboard by associating your domain name to the AWS Elastic IP in the A Registry.
 Sharetribe provides [instructions on how to do this for various Domain Name Providers](https://help.sharetribe.com/dns-and-domain-setup).

-3. I transferred my domain name to AWS "Route 53".
+3. I transferred my domain name to AWS `Route 53.
 I followed the instructions [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html), more specifically the smaller set of steps when domain is not in use.
 Transferring the domain requires declaring a record set that must be of type A whose name must be your domain name **with** a subdomain.
-At first I omitted the subdomain and, after creating the marketplace, it forwarded to an invalid url where subdomain was domain (so address was "domain.domain.net" if domain address was "domain.net").
+At first I omitted the subdomain and, after creating the marketplace, it forwarded to an invalid url where subdomain was domain (so address became `domain.domain.net` if domain address was domain.net`).

 ## Sharetribe Steps